LogtalkDotOrg/logtalk3/manuals/_sources/userman/programming.rst.txt

    development) and ``off``.
 With this flag set to ``on``, Logtalk will keep the information represented using documenting directives plus source location data (including source file names and line numbers).
-   This information can be retrieved using reflection and is useful for documenting, debugging, and integration with third-party development tools.
+   This information can be retrieved using the :ref:`reflection API <reflection_reflection>` and is useful for documenting, debugging, and integration with third-party development tools.
 This flag can be turned off in order to generate more compact code.